Raleigh Hand Center

 What are the complications from surgery?

 No surgery is risk-free.
 However, major complications from carpal tunnel release are uncommon.
-Possible complications include persistent symptoms, pain, bleeding, infection, hand stiffness, poor wound healing, and damage to the median nerve.
+Possible complications include persistent symptoms, pain, bleeding, infection, hand stiffness, poor wound healing, and damage to nerves.
 Other complications are possible but uncommon.

 What does the incision look like?